NZ Herald Premium subscriptions hit new milestone, NZME half-year operating Ebitda at $19.4 million

 The chief executive also highlighted an 85 per cent increase in property website OneRoof revenue to $1.3m, and a turnaround in radio revenue.

-The media company's stable includes the NZ Herald, provincial newspapers, radio station including Newstalk ZB, Radio Sport, ZM, The Hits and Radio Hauraki, and e-commerce plays including GrabOne, Yudu and OneRoof.
+The media company's stable includes the NZ Herald, provincial newspapers, radio stations including Newstalk ZB, Radio Sport, ZM, The Hits and Radio Hauraki, and e-commerce plays including GrabOne, Yudu and OneRoof.

 "Given the well reported market headwinds, this is a solid result supported by some strong growth in our digital initiatives," Boggs said.